 Brazil has four official time zones.
-Rio, in the southeastern region, is three hours behind Greenwich Mean Time (GMT) and four hours behind during the northern-hemisphere summer.
-Rio also observes daylight-saving time, pushing the clocks one hour forward from late November to late February.
+Rio, in the southeastern region, is three hours behind Greenwich Mean Time (GMT), four hours behind during the Northern Hemisphere summer.
+Rio also observes daylight-saving time, pushing the clocks one hour forward from early November to mid-February.

 Travel With Children

-Rio may not be the obvious choice for a family holiday, but there are plenty of activities to keep kids amused: sandy fun on the beach; bike rides around Lagoa; aerial cable-car rides; boat trips and rainforest walks; and plenty of great treats – fresh juices, ice creams and pastries – along the way.
+There are plenty of activities to keep kids amused in Rio: sandy fun on the beach; bike rides around Lagoa; aerial cable-car rides; boat trips and rainforest walks; and plenty of great treats – fresh juices, ice creams and pastries – along the way.

 Need to Know

-- Admission At most sites, kids under 13 years pay half-price; those under five or six typically get in for free.
+- Admission At most sights, kids under 13 years pay half-price; those under five or six typically get in for free.

 - Attitudes Brazilians are very family-oriented; you'll be welcomed with open arms at most restaurants.
 High chairs are readily available.